NarkoPraxis/OmniSearch/readme.md

 6. navigate to [Slash Commands](https://api.slack.com/apps/A07N8SJHNDA/slash-commands)
 7. make a new slash command (I set the command as /omni with "search" as the usage hint)
 8. start ngrok and use `ngrok http 5000` to start forwarding `https://localhost:5000` to a public endpoint
-	- copy the port the forwarding address.
+	- copy the port forwarding address.
 It should look similiar to: `https://00b2-192-184-3-35.ngrok-free.app`.
 	- paste the copied ngrok forwarding route into the url for your slash command
 		- add `/omni` to the end of the ngrok route.
 This will send arguements from the command to the correct route on the server
 	- save the slash command
-9. duplicate the `.env.example` file and remove the `.example` to create an .env file
+9. duplicate the `.env.example` file and remove the `.example` to create a .env file
 10. navigate to [Install App](https://api.slack.com/apps/A07N8SJHNDA/install-on-team?) and copy your Bot user OAuth Token
 11. while on the [Install App](https://api.slack.com/apps/A07N8SJHNDA/install-on-team?) page, click the `Install to <SlackWorkspaceName>` button.
 (You might have to do this again later if steps are done out of order)
 12. paste the Bot User OAuth Token as the value for the .env file's SLACK_TOKEN